React

 1.1.
 Overview of Gatsby

-Gatsby is a React-based, open-source framework designed for building fast, static websites and apps.
-It leverages GraphQL to pull data from various sources and compiles everything into highly optimized static files.
+Gatsby is a React-based, open-source framework for building fast, static websites and apps.
+It uses GraphQL to pull data from various sources and compiles everything into highly optimized static files.

 1.2.
 Key Features of Gatsby